cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/fitting_concepts.md

 $$ \Lambda \equiv \frac{\mathcal{L}(\vec{\mu},\vec{\hat{\nu}}(\vec{\mu}))}{\mathcal{L}(\vec{\hat{\mu}},\vec{\hat{\nu}})} $$

-i.e. the ratio of the profile likelihood at point $\vec{\mu}$ to the maxmimum likelihood.
+i.e. the ratio of the profile likelihood at point $\vec{\mu}$ to the maximum likelihood.
 For technical reasons, the negative logarithm of this quantity is typically used in practice.

 Each point $\vec{\mu}$ can be tested to see if it is in the confidence region, by checking the value of the likelihood ratio at that point and comparing it to the expected distribution if that point were the true generating value of the data.